-gujarati khatti meethi dal recipe with step by step photos – in english the words ‘khatti’ means sour and ‘meethi’ means sweet. so this is an easy gujarati dal having sweet and sour taste and will be specially liked by folks who love myriad flavors and textures in one dish.
+gujarati khatti meethi dal recipe with step by step photos. in english the words ‘khatti’ means tangy or sour and ‘meethi’ means sweet. so this is an easy gujarati dal having sweet and sour taste and will be specially liked by folks who love myriad flavors and textures in one dish.

 in this dal, addition of jaggery gives the sweet taste. kokum – garcinia indica gives the sour taste and the addition of peanuts give some texture. overall, expect a flavorful dal with sweet and slightly sour flavors.